Literary Welsh morphology: The article

 The letter w represents both a consonant and the vowels //u// and //ʊ// - a preceding definite article will reflect this by following the rules above, e.g. y wal //ə ˈwal// "the wall" but yr wy //ər ˈʊˑɨ// or //ər ˈʊi// "the egg".
+The article yr is also used with nouns such as wyneb in which w was formerly //ʊ// but is now often pronounced /w/: yr wyneb "the face or surface".

-However, pre-vocalic yr is used before both the consonantal and vocalic values represented by i, e.g. yr iâr //ər ˈjaːr// "the hen" and yr ing //ər ˈiŋ// "the anguish".
-It is also always used before the consonant h, e.g. yr haf //ər ˈhaːv// "the summer".
+Pre-vocalic yr is used before both the consonantal and vocalic values represented by i, e.g. yr iâr //ər ˈjaːr// "the hen" and yr ing //ər ˈiŋ// "the anguish".

 The first rule may be applied with greater or less frequency in various literary contexts.
 For example, poetry might use ’r more often to help with metre, e.g. ’R un nerth sydd yn fy Nuw "The same power is in my God" from a hymn by William Williams Pantycelyn.
 On the other hand, sometimes its use is more restricted in very formal contexts, e.g. Wele, dyma y rhai annuwiol "Behold, these are the ungodly" in Psalm 73.12.

 The article triggers the soft mutation when it is used with feminine singular nouns, e.g. tywysoges "(a) princess" becomes y dywysoges "the princess", but no mutation in the plural: y tywysogesau "the princesses".